vincent178/gocsv/README.md

 bar,1,false,kk
 ```

-Parse like this, need to specify the return type with go generics way `[Foo]`:
+Parse like this, need to specify the return type with go generics way `[Foo]`(Go can't infer type based on the return value type you speicify on the left side):

 ```go
 func main() {